 On 9 December 2022, the UAE Ministry of Finance ("MOF") released the Federal Decree-Law No. 47 of 2022 on the Taxation of Corporations and Businesses ("the Law") to enact a Federal corporate tax ("CT") regime in the UAE.
-The CT regime is effective for accounting periods beginning on or after 1 June 2023 (which makes the first taxable year for the relevant group companies to be full year 2024).
+The CT regime is effective for accounting periods beginning on or after 1 June 2023 (which makes the year ended 31 December 2024 as the first taxable year for relevant group entities).